HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 5-17

 ### Description
-Creating the look and feel as well as making the app easy to use for targeted user bases
+Creating the look and feel of HiDef Textiles and HiDef: Knits, as well as making the app easy to use for targeted user bases

 ### Deliverables and results
 1. Create branding identity and styleguide for the company and app